Citadel-Station-13/CitadelLore/wiki/Not_Getting_Banned.md

 ### Be respectful to other players

--   Gatekeeping/elitist behaviour definitely falls under this rule.
-This includes making broad sweeping statements or making up "rules" in department channels about how to play "correctly" that imply that other players are playing the game wrong if they don't follow it.
-    Especially if the thing they're doing "wrong" is explicitly allowed by the rules.

 #### ERP preferences must be respected

 -   Going out of your way to actively seek out or prevent people from